hardin47/website/Math154/Notes/09-clustering.md

 ## Partitioning Clustering {#part}

+**Partition Clustering** is a division of the set of data objects into $K$ non-overlapping subsets (clusters) with each observation falling into exactly one cluster.

 In contrast to hierarchical clustering where results were given for any (and all!) number of clusters, partitioning methods typically start with a given $k$ value and a set of distances.
 The goal is to partition the observations into $k$ groups such that an objective function is optimized.
 The number of possible partitions is roughly to $n^k / k!$  (note: $100^{5} / 5! = 83$ million).
 [The exact number can be computed using Sterling numbers.]
 So instead of looking through all of the partitions, we step through a recursive algorithm.